Fear Not, Vote Truthfully: Secure Multiparty Computation of Score Based Rules: Discussion

 {\bf Correctness.} {\em Each ballot must be counted correctly.} Correctness follows directly from the talliers' semi-honesty (namely, that they follow the prescribed computations correctly).
 To ensure the talliers' semi-honesty in practical deployments, the talliers' software must be verified and authenticated, and it would be best to run it on a dedicated and tamper-proof machine (namely, a computer that is physically protected from any hacking attempts).

-{\bf Efficiency.} {\em The computational load of the whole process is required to be such that the result is obtained within a reasonable amount of time.} Our protocol complies with this requirement, as is evident from our cost analysis (see Section \ref{costanalysis}).
+{\bf Efficiency.} {\em The computational load of the whole process is required to be such that the result is obtained within a reasonable amount of time.} Our protocol complies with this requirement, as is evident from our cost analysis that shows that it is extremely lightweight (see Section \ref{costanalysis}).

-{\bf The right to abstain.} {\em A voter that wishes to abstain should be able to do so without revealing that fact to any other party \cite{gritzalis2002principles}}.
+{\bf The right to abstain.} {\em A voter that wishes to abstain should be able to do so without revealing that fact to any other party \citep{gritzalis2002principles}}.
 In all considered rules, each ballot is a vector and the final result is determined by the sum of the private vectors.
 Hence, a voter $V_n$ who wishes to abstain can use $\bw_n={\bf 0}$.
 Such an action is equivalent to not participating.
 Even the talliers cannot tell that a message received from some voter contains an all-zero vote, because of the secret sharing.
-Hence, our protocol allows confidential abstinence. }
+Hence, our protocol allows confidential abstinence.